Dnisde/EC_601/Social Media Analyzer/README.md

 > 👍 User Story 3
 >
-> As a Data Scientist, I want to use the analyzer to build a specific dataset to help me look up the most-clicking rate tweets, and figure out the sercret behind those information.
+> As a Data Scientist, I want to use the analyzer to build a specific dataset to help me look up the most-clicking rate tweets, and figure out the secrets behind those information.

 > 📘 User Story 4
 >
-> As a commertial tenant, I want to retreive the specific keywords,  and using the sentiment tool to help me analyze the point of view that if they like the merchandise or it needs room for improvement.
+> As a commercial tenant, I want to retrieve the specific keywords,  and using the sentiment tool to help me analyze the point of view that if they like the merchandise or it needs room for improvement.

 > 👍 User Story 5
 >
-> As a advertiser, I want to use the analyzer to utilize the sentiment of people's preference of those advertisement, and push those who they think more comfort to watch.
+> As an advertiser, I want to use the analyzer to utilize the sentiment of people's preference of those advertisement, and push those who they think more comfort to watch.

 # 💬 Modular Design based on Story

-###
+### Main User Story:

+> 👍 User Story 1
+>
+> As a journalist, I want to use the Social Media Analyzer to realize what kinds of twitter do people like to post during their daily life, and build the flash-news by those topics who owning high sentiments.

+> 📘 User Story 4
+>
+> As a commercial tenant, I want to retrieve the specific keywords,  and using the sentiment tool to help me analyze the point of view that if they like the merchandise or it needs room for improvement.